Printed on Jan 31, 2015 @ 2:00 AM

 For more information, those interested can contact Benton County Public Works at 541-766-6821.

 Bailey Branch Railroad:

 The Union Pacific Railroad has retained a private contractor to remove rail and ties to complete their abandonment of the line from approximately Greenberry Road to Monroe and Dawson.
 Benton County doesn’t have direct involvement in this work but as the owner of the right of way, we will strive to keep adjacent property owners informed of the work.
-The contractor has provided a tentative start time of early February.
 If you have any question please contact the Public Works Department at 541-766-6821 and ask for Laurel Byer, Laurie Starha, or Joe Mardis.

 The Benton County Ice and Snow Control Operations plan abides by three main goals:

 • provide county-wide access for emergency vehicles to as many routes as possible,

 • maintain passable road conditions for school bus routes, and

 • mitigate unsafe road conditions to the greatest extent possible.

 The Environmental Issues Advisory Committee meets the 1st Thursday of each month, 12:00–1:30 pm, in the Avery Facility Large Conference Room and schedules at least one community forum per year.